 We picked a Hank the Cowdog book up from the library on CD when I was a child and on a long long road trip from Las Vegas to Idaho.
 We all fell asleep, but my mom listened on her own and laughed so hard it woke us all up.
 We’ve been Hank fans ever since – these are some of the most amusing audiobooks ever.
 Ella has listened to TONS of the series, and I never get tired of the narrator (who is also the author).
 There are dozens of books in the Hank the Cowdog series, but this one is perfect for Halloween.

-And if you have favorite spooky book recommendations, I’d love to hear!
+Also, please let me know your favorite spooky book recommendations, I’d love to hear!